saebswaity/Vibe-Coding-HandBook/Docker/Container_Patterns.md

 ### Migration Path

-#### Full-Stack Developer Path (Recommended):
+#### Full-Stack Developer Path:
-**Start Simple → Skip Complexity → Go Production-Ready:**
+**Start Simple → Scale Gradually → Choose Wisely:**

 1. **Begin** with Monolithic for rapid prototyping and learning
-2. **Jump to Manager-Based** - Skip two-tier and three-tier complexity
+2. **Move to Three-Tier** when independent scaling becomes important - provides most scalability benefits with reasonable complexity
-3. **Scale Effortlessly** - Add services, monitoring, and automation from day one
+3. **Adopt Manager-Based** only when orchestration overhead is justified for complex production needs

-*Why skip three-tier?* While three-tier provides isolation for team development, full-stack developers get better results with manager-based architecture that handles orchestration automatically.
+*Three-tier as sweet spot:* For most applications, three-tier delivers excellent scalability without the orchestration complexity that may be unnecessary.

 #### Traditional Team Path:
 **Start Simple → Scale Gradually → Enterprise:**